-How to install imported certificates on a Web server in Windows Server 2003
+How to install imported certificates on a Windows-based Web server

 This article describes how to import a Web site certificate into the certificate store of the local computer and assign the certificate to the Web site.

 The Windows Internet Information Server (IIS)supports Secure Sockets Layer (SSL) communications.
 A whole Web site, a folder on the Web site, or a particular file that is located in a folder on the site can require a secure SSL connection.
 However, before the Web server can support SSL sessions, a Web site certificate must be installed.

 You can use one of the following methods to install a certificate in IIS:

 - Make an online request by using the IIS Web Server Certificate Wizard and install the certificate at the time of the request.

 - Make an offline request by using the IIS Web Server Certificate Wizard and obtain and install the certificate later.

 - Request a certificate without using the IIS Web Server Certificate Wizard.

 If you use the second or third method, you must install the certificate manually.

 To install the Web site certificate, you must complete the following tasks: